 5. Poor Serviceability

-POP displays that are difficult to service can be one of the causes of a failed display program.
+POP display stands for products that are difficult to service can be one of the causes of an ineffective retail display program.
 Poor serviceability can take several forms.
 First, the display can simply be difficult to clean.
 A sunglass display with a black base can show dust really quickly, for example.
 Or, a display that has lots of nooks and crannies can be a magnet for dirt and might start to look bad in no time.